p2vvel/memes/README.md

 TODO:
-* migrate to POSTGESQL or MYSQL!!!
+* MIGRATE TO POSTGRESQL or MYSQL!!!
 * containerization!
 * use django admin site!
 * front-end!